symfony/symfony-docs/doctrine/events.rst

                 <!--
                     * 'event' is the only required option that defines the lifecycle listener
-                    * 'priority': used when multiple listeners are associated to the same event
+                    * 'priority': used when multiple subscribers or listeners are associated to the same event
                     *             (default priority = 0; higher numbers = listener is run earlier)
                     * 'connection': restricts the listener to a specific Doctrine connection -->